 The rāg vasant is associated with the spring season while rāg malār (or malhār) is associated with the rainy season.
 Rang rasiyo, rāyaso and garbi are sung on Dhuleti (the day after Holi).
 For Janmāshtami, there is a sequence of hindolā rāgs which leads to the rāg bihāg fer at midnight.
 For the kirtan sessions which are normally held during the day, the rāg is based on time of day.
 In the morning, the rāg will be āshāvari while in the afternoon, the rāg will be sārang.

 Here we have given just a basic raga guide.
-Of course, there are many more rāgs which are still sung today.
+Of course, there are many more other rāgs which are sung today.